Public Health Protocols

-The building and room capacity is limited to ensure social distancing (see below, Building Capacity).
-All visitors are to use the front main doors on Mulcaster St. to enter.
-All visitors are to exit by the Gallery Café door.
-Visitor contact information will be recorded in case contact tracing becomes necessary.
-Information about the measures that the MacLaren is taking to limit the spread of COVID-19 is available on the website (Plan Your Visit).
-Front desk greeters will share this information with visitors when they arrive.
+Information about the measures that the MacLaren is taking to limit the spread of COVID-19 will be available on the website (Plan Your Visit) and front desk greeters will share this information with visitors when they arrive.

-Hand sanitizer (comprised of a minimum 60% alcohol) is provided by the City and is available in the following locations:
+Hand sanitizer (comprised of a minimum 60% alcohol) is provided by the City and will be available in the following locations:

-- Public entrance (main door) and Gallery Café entrance
+- Public entrance (main door) and Café entrance

 - Administrative entrances (lunchroom door and loading bay door)

 - By the elevator at each level

 Visitors will be asked to use hand sanitizer upon arrival and at designated points and after touching any surface (i.e. bathroom and gallery doors).
 For visitors with sensitivities to chemicals, nitrile gloves will be offered in lieu of sanitizer.
 Masks must be worn to enter, and while on site at the MacLaren.

 Plexiglas shields have been installed at the front desk and café.
 Contactless payment methods will be encouraged.
 Interpretive and programming material will be available online to limit the sharing of printed materials.